 - Instead of making posters, have each group use a large paper to design a floor game based on food origins.

 Activity 2: Scavenger Hunt

 - Gather at least 40 grocery ads for students to use.
 Many grocery stores and newspaper manufacturers will save ads for use in the classroom.
-If you wish, you may also photocopy the grocery ads included in the lesson and make them available to students.
+As an alternative, photocopy the Sample Grocery Ads included in the lesson, and make them available to students.

 - Review mathematics vocabulary with your students.
 The terms they should understand include sum, difference, total price, product, place value in decimals, etc. Students will search through grocery advertisements to find a part of an advertisement that satisfies a particular problem on the scavenger hunt.